nfcgilbert/nano-nfc-box/README.md

 5. The box resends requests/messages if a return message does not have the expected format.

-6. Critical things like the wallet ID or private keys are never exchanged, therefore paying will be safe.
-Signing on the phone is very fast thanks to using a C library.

 ## The protocol:

 ### Step 1: The box first requests the xrb_ account of the app/customer by sending the byte 0x04.